blundeln/pylens/README.rst

 lenses, but that, since we do not use an FSA like Augeas and Boomerang, ambiguity checking is not yet supported, though I'm interested in exploring how we can implement some kind of certainty of non-ambiguity into the framework, if not full ambiguity checking.

+The main idea here is to increase flexibility of the framework at the price of weaker type-checking, leaving part of that responsibility to the lens authors.

-For more details see the work relating to lenses/bi-directional-programming of Nate Foster et al. (link below).
+For more details see the work
+relating to lenses/bi-directional-programming of Nate Foster et al. (link below).